robhoare/census1921/readme.md

 Toronto electoral districts.

-In addition, some Toronto City streets are within neighbouring districts such as York.
-These have not yet been added, but can done next.
+In addition, some Toronto City streets are within neighbouring districts such as York, which have now been added.

 Unfortunately, the way the districts are described is different for areas outside Toronto, so they cannot be added to this index.